Toyota Technological Institute at Chicago

 Further, TTIC faculty members enjoy a uniquely light teaching load, which helps them focus on their research.
 TTIC has only PhD students, so all courses and activities are focused on advanced learning and research.

-Located on the University of Chicago campus, TTIC has strong ties to the University as well as providing opportunities to collaborate with UChicago faculty and students.
+Located on the University of Chicago campus, TTIC has strong ties to the University.
+In addition to having access to TTIC’s excellent computing infrastructure, faculty members benefit from many of the University of Chicago’s state-of-the-art facilities, as well as opportunities to collaborate with UChicago faculty and students.

 We invite candidates with an outstanding academic record and passion for computer science research to join our world-class team of tenured/tenure-track and research faculty members (www.ttic.edu/faculty/).